 When you’re on a journey of reaching financial freedom, one of the main things that take place is learning how to save money.
-Many things can help you save hundreds of dollars every year, such as creating a budget learning how to meal plan on a budget and cutting on your expenses.

 This is especially important if you’re living paycheck to paycheck or only on one income.